 Instructions

 • Use a citrus juicer to squeeze 1 1/2 cups lemon juice.
-Transfer to a mason jar and refrigerate up to 2 weeks until ready to make lemonade.
+Transfer to a mason jar and refrigerate until ready to assemble the lemonade.

-• To make the full batch of lemonade, pour 7 cups cold water into a pitcher, add the 1 1/2 cups of lemon juice and 1 1/2 cups chilled sugar syrup and stir to combine.
-You can also add the lemon juice and sugar syrup to taste.
-Add ice to glasses when serving.
+• To make the full batch of lemonade, pour 7 cups of cold water into a pitcher, add freshly squeezed lemon juice and most of the chilled sugar syrup.
+Stir and add the remaining syrup as needed.
+Serve over ice.

 Nutrition Per Serving